ioccc-src/mkiocccentry/jparse.md

 # Exit status

 If the JSON is valid the exit status of `jparse` is 0.
-Different non-zero values are for different error conditions, or help string printed.
+Different non-zero values are for different error conditions, or help or version string printed.

 # History